Light Bringer Art. the shrine of the angel .

 With this first mixed media work, merging metals, gemstones, and painting became an alchemical process that opened up exciting new artistic possibilities for me.

-The figures speak through symbols, and symbols are powerful, living entities.
+The figures in my artworks speak through symbols, and symbols are powerful, living entities.
 They communicate with those ready to understand—or willing to embark on a journey of understanding.

 Perhaps the angels depicted in these works call out to seekers, inviting them to explore and investigate the Mystery.